 The Fitness to Practise Committee may, after a hearing, find a member of the College to be incapacitated if, in its opinion, the member is suffering from a physical or mental condition or disorder such that,

-- The member is unfit to continue to carry out his or her professional responsibilities or
+- the member is unfit to continue to carry out his or her professional responsibilities, or

-- A certificate of registration held by the member under the Social Work and Social Service Work Act should be made subject to terms, conditions or limitations.
+- a certificate of registration held by the member under the Social Work and Social Service Work Act should be made subject to terms, conditions or limitations.

-- Directing the Registrar to revoke the member’s certificate of registration.
+- Revoking the member’s certificate of registration.

 Procedure on hearings